Glen "Kane" Jacobs - Jacob Goodnight

 Because of this lack of characterization, the tension and suspense was lost in the process.
 Former adult film director Gregory Dark tried by making the characters wait for Kane to pop out of the many elevators or cheap walls, but nothing will make you jump or even feel creeped out.
 Not that he directed the film bad.
 But it was more style than substance, which really hurts the atmosphere of the film.
 We get a lot of quick cuts and flashes that will turn anyone epileptic.
 Fake jump-scares and random sound effects that try to scare you fail miserably.
 The cameras are jittery for whatever reason.
 While Rob Zombie did the same for his HALLOWEEN remake, it was done with a purpose of putting us into the film with the characters and making us feel what they were feeling.
 Dark used this technique in the weirdest of moments just to look cool.
 The MTV-style of filmmaking doesn't work well in a film like this.
 The film is lot more interesting when the camera actually calms a bit.
 Plus, while the cinematography was beautiful, it was too brightly lit for me.
 Could have gone a little more dark [no pun intended].
 Not a horrible directorial job, but not a good one either.

 The script by Dan Madigan [a WWE writer] is just as badly constructed as a WWE storyline.
 I already mentioned the lack of character development or any point to this film, but what's with this "Christianity is evil" angle again with the parents?
 It was done a lot better in Brian De Palma's CARRIE over 30 years ago.
 At least that led somewhere.
 What about FRAILTY?
 That also led somewhere.
 So Kane's character killed these people because they sinned?
 EVERYONE SINS!
-GET THE FUCK OVER IT!
+GET OVER IT!
 Why was Jacob Goodnight pulling the eyes out and keeping them in jars?
 Why was his mother so adamant about sinners?
 And why was she abusing her son like that?
 How the hell do I know because it was never revealed!
-All I know is that Kane's character was a fuckin' mama's boy.
+All I know is that Kane's character was a mama's boy.
 It's getting really old.
-Let's save that shit for Norman Bates and Jason Voorhees, okay?
+Let's save that stuff for Norman Bates and Jason Voorhees, okay?
 Speaking of the mother, what a great "twist" ending!
-Of course I'm being sarcastic because I figured it out once the bitch was introduced.
-And once it was revealed, Kane's character just became more of a wuss.
+Of course I'm being sarcastic.
+Kane's character just became more of a wuss once she was introduced.
 Nice way to keep the intimidation factor for your killer, Madigan.
 No wonder wrestling's in the crapper these days.

 And the acting...it was tolerable at best.
-The girls were hot and bitchy [that never seems to fail for some reason].
+The girls were hot and sassy.
 The guys were tough until they confronted Kane and started peeing in their pants.
 Nobody stood out except for Kane as Jacob Goodnight, who did a very good job playing an intimidating psycho.
 He's huge.
 He's scary-looking.
 He barely speaks.
 Perfect casting!
 He also had good emoting scenes as well towards the end.
 It's sad when the wrestler is the best actor.

 THE FINAL HOWL